stenwt/librarium/docusaurus-librarium/docs/docs-content/03-cluster-profiles/01-task-define-profile.md

 ---
 title: "Creating Cluster Profiles"
 metaTitle: "Creating Cluster Profiles"
-metaDescription: "The method for creating a Cluster Profile on Spectro Cloud"
+description: "The method for creating a Cluster Profile on Spectro Cloud"
 icon: ""
-hideToC: true
+hide_table_of_contents: true
-fullWidth: false

 ---